-There are a few different EV charge cables available in Australia, thankfully every new electric car sold in Australia now share the same Type-2 connector, making it much easier when shopping for suitable charging cables.
+There are a few different EV charge cables available in Australia; thankfully, every new electric car sold in Australia now shares the same Type-2 connector, making it much easier when shopping for suitable charging cables.

 In this article, we have rounded up a few popular charging cables and compared them on features, quality and price.